Grotta San Giovanni

 Description

-This is one of extremely few caves you could visit while driving your own car.
-Just follow the road S.S.N.
+Until 1999 this wass one of extremely few caves you could visit while driving your own car, just following the road S.S.N.
 130. But as one can not see very much from the car, you had to walk along the road.
-The traffic was obviously not not very fortunate for the cave and the cave animals, the vehicles, especially the trucks, brought a lot of dust and exhaust.
+The traffic was obviously not very fortunate for the cave and the cave animals, the vehicles, especially the trucks, brought a lot of dust and exhaust.
 So the government of Sardegna closed the cave for the traffic and declared it a Natural Monument in 1999.
 Now there is no fear of being killed in a road accident any more, during the cave visit.
 The best start for the visit is the southern entrance, only 1.5 km from Domusnovas, where the parking lot of a long closed bar and pizzeria exists.
+At first the cave was open freely, the was no gate, just a road block for vehicles.
+The cave even had electric light during the day, but was freely accessible and there was no fee.

 The whole cave has very little speleothems, but there is an impressive formation of rimstone pools.
 Halfway down the main passage a side passage branches off to the west.
 The cave fauna in the side passage is very interesting, so it is now protected by an iron bar gate.